 4. Bilsdean Waterfall

-Bilsdean Waterfall is located on the East Coast near the old A1 about 50 minute drive South from Edinburgh.
+Bilsdean Waterfall is located on the East Coast near the old A1 about a 50-minute drive South of Edinburgh.
 The waterfall is not as well known, yet worth the wee trip for a walk.
 Most people park just under an arch of the railway viaduct, that can be entered through the old section of the A1.
 It won’t be too hard to find the waterfall by following GPS, and be sure not to forget hiking shoes and warm clothes as always.
-If your sense of adventure is present on the day, walk along John Muir Link path where you can reach the shore and its shingle beach.
+If your sense of adventure is present on the day, walk along the John Muir Link path where you can reach the shore and its shingle beach.

 5. Loup of Fintry